rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ## Introduction

-There are multiple ways to integrate Relay into a system.
+There are multiple ways to integrate RIF Relay into a system.
 These will be detailed down below.

 Additionally, it's important to note that not _all_ of the Relay components are needed for a successful integration, as explained in the following section.